LevelUpMarketers/tta-management-plugin/docs/BannedMembersAdmin.md

 - The scheduled reinstatement date if an automatic cron job is queued.
 - A **Reinstate** button allowing administrators to manually clear the ban.

-Members automatically appear here when their total no-shows reach three or more, at which point they are banned until purchasing a Re-entry Ticket and receive an email with reinstatement instructions.
+Members automatically appear here when their total no-shows reach five or more, at which point they are banned until purchasing a Re-entry Ticket and receive an email with reinstatement instructions.
 That email includes a direct link to checkout that adds the Re-entry Ticket to their cart when they're already logged in.

 When a timed ban is set, a cron job schedules automatic reinstatement.
 Updating a member's ban clears any existing cron job and queues a new one matching the latest ban length.